MariaLundgren/frozan/README.md

 use the website from the start, and this is important so that it will not be confusing for someone who visits the website for the first time to find the information that they need.
-The most important content will be presented first on the webpage, that the company sells vegan oat-based ice cream and then moving down the structure more specific content about the company, flavors, locations and at the end a contact form for the customers who wants to contact the company will be presented.
+The most important content will be presented first on the webpage and content to get the user interested, then moving down the website more specific information will be presented.

 ### 4 Skeleton